HubRise/website/APPS-TEMPLATE/en/online-ordering-solutions.md

 layout: documentation
 meta:
   title: Online Ordering Solutions | SOLUTION | HubRise
-  description: Integrating SOLUTION with online ordering solutions requires you to specify particular ref codes in Lightspeed and in the ordering solution configuration page.
+  description: Learn how to connect SOLUTION to your online ordering solution by configuring the correct ref codes for service types, payments, fees, and discounts.
 ---

-To connect SOLUTION to online ordering solutions, use the configuration parameters provided below.

-By convention, SOLUTION support team uses these predefined codes when they set up the integration.
-If you configure the SOLUTION back office autonomously, we recommend that you use the same codes, as this simplifies troubleshooting.

 ---

-**IMPORTANT NOTE:** These codes must be present in your SOLUTION back office and must be included in the configuration page of the online ordering solution.
+**IMPORTANT NOTE:** This page is about white-label online ordering websites.
+For food ordering and delivery platforms such as Deliveroo, Uber Eats, and Just Eat, see [Food Ordering Platforms](/apps/SOLUTION/food-ordering-platforms).

 ---

----

-**IMPORTANT NOTE:** For codes related to the configuration of food ordering and delivery platforms such as Deliveroo, Uber Eats, and Just Eat, see [Food Ordering Platforms](/apps/SOLUTION/food-ordering-platforms).

----
+To connect SOLUTION to your online ordering solution, you must use specific ref codes.
+These ref codes allow your EPOS to correctly interpret and process incoming orders.

-In your online ordering solution configuration page, use the following codes.
+In the configuration page of your online ordering solution, use the following settings:

 | Section       | Name                          | Ref code      |
 | ------------- | ----------------------------- | ------------- |